 Participate in a research project

-High quality research is essential to enable us to develop better understanding of autism and to develop better interventions in the future.
+High quality research is essential to enable better understanding of autism and to develop improved supports in the future.

 Why should you get involved?

 Researchers are always looking for participants for their projects – the more participants, the greater the chances of meaningful results that reflect the wide range of issues that people on the autism spectrum and their families face.
 So get involved where you can – it will help improve their knowledge and it may benefit you!

 Disclaimer: Autism Queensland aims to support research that promises to inform future directions of services for individuals on the spectrum and their families.
 Although we screen each project before advertising, we do not necessarily endorse the views, activities or organisations of researchers.